yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **Jan 2025**
+Our group got two papers accepted to ICSE 2025 Journal First Track!
+Congratulations to Zach Karas (for his TOSEM paper) and Anda Liang (for his TSE paper)!

+* **Jan 2025**
+Congratulations to our Undergrad Researcher, Yuwei Yang, for receiving the 2024-2025 CRA Outstanding Undergraduate Research Award Honorable Mention!

+* **Jan 2025**
+Congratulations to our undergrad researcher Manish Acharya and graduate student Yifan Zhang for their paper being accepted to ICPC 2025 ERA track!

 * **Oct 2024**
 Our group got two papers accepted to ICSE 2025!
 Congratulations to Zach Karas and Yueke Zhang leading their ICSE 25 submissions!